Zankoku-Okuno/blag/site/epigrams.md

 ### Living

+Automation is the art of being in two places at once.

 Professionalism is outrunning the bear, even when you could just outrun the other campers.

-Automation is the art of being in two places at once.
+Minimalism:
+  * in design: Adding functionality by removing features.
+  * in life: Remembering to poop.

 ### Epistemology